Preparing for Your First Week of Anorexia Inpatient Treatment

 Some programs offer additional privileges, although these can vary widely and may only be offered to patients who have achieved a certain level of stability or recovery.

-Some privileges you may be offered include using an electronic device, family time, or a salon visit.
+Some privileges you may be offered include using an electronic device, having family time, or visiting a salon.

 Sleeping